agrafix/Spock/_posts/2015-04-19-type-safe_routing.markdown

 Finally, routes can be serialized with

 {% highlight haskell %}
-renderRoute :: HasRep as => Path as -> HVectElim as Text
+renderRoute :: Path as -> HVectElim as Text
 {% endhighlight %}

-The `HasRep as` constraint is an implementation detail and can be ignored.

 Internally, all route handlers are stored in a tree-like structure which can be efficiently queried for matches.